Kindergarten iPad Program

 In December of 2010, the Lower Merion School District began to explore the potential of mobile computing (tablet devices) in an educational setting.
 At that time, a committee was formed to research and test different products within our schools.
 After considering the alternatives that were available at the time, the committee concluded that the Apple iPad could provide significant learning opportunities for young children.

 During the 2011-2012 school year, the iPad was tested in two classrooms in Lower Merion, a Kindergarten and first grade.
 During this year the children used the iPads at various times throughout the day to support the curriculum.
 Often times they would practice a particular skill together during a whole class lesson or children could have individual, leveled-practice time during small group instruction.
-Beginning in September 2012, all Kindergarten students have access to an iPad.
-Additionally, starting in September 2013, first grade students will also utilize iPads.
+Since the fall of 2012, Kindergarten students have been using iPads during whole class and small group instruction.

 Frequently Asked Questions About the iPad program: